Position Status: Full – time Bilingual Legal Advocate

 GENERAL DESCRIPTION AND PURPOSE:

-The Rural Legal Advocate serves as a liaison between FAC and the legal system, assisting residential and non-residential clients as they navigate through the criminal justice and civil court process and access various crime victim assistance programs.
-A significant amount of travel in rural counties will be required.
+The Legal Advocate serves as a liaison between FAC and the legal system, assisting residential and non-residential clients as they navigate through the criminal justice and civil court process and access various crime victim assistance programs.
 Successful applicants will have experience working in the field of domestic and/or sexual violence or the legal field.

 The qualifications listed below are representative of the education, experience, skill/ability, and licenses/credentials required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.